-Foods that might cause gas include vegetables such as asparagus, broccoli, cauliflower, green peppers and onions.
-Beans; fruits such as apricots, bananas and peaches; eggs and fried and fatty foods are also culprits when it comes to having gas.
-On the beverage side, sodas, fruit drinks, beer and red wine also cause one to have gas.
+What people eat and how much they eat is one of the main causes of all digestive problems, including both nausea and gas.
+Foods that commonly cause gas include vegetables such as asparagus, broccoli, cauliflower, green peppers, and onions.
+Beans, bananas, eggs and fried and fatty foods are also culprits, particularly when consumed in large quantities.
+On the beverage side, sodas, fruit drinks, beer, and red wine frequently cause these sorts of symptoms, too.

-The list of common causes of nausea and gas are long, but both ailments are preventable.
-To keep gas to a minimum, foods that induce gas should be consumed in moderation.
+The list of common causes of nausea and gas are long, but both ailments are usually preventable.
+To keep gas to a minimum, foods known to induce it should be consumed in moderation.
 A dietary supplement that reduces gas also can help.
-To prevent nausea, one should try to eat smaller meals, eat slower and be sure that all foods are cooked properly and under sanitary conditions.
-Foods that are hard to digest should be avoided, and liquids consumed during meals should be kept to a moderate quantity.
+To prevent nausea, people should try to eat smaller meals, eat more slowly, and be sure that all foods are cooked properly and under sanitary conditions.
+Foods that are hard to digest should generally be avoided, too.